centreon/centreon-documentation/en/integrations/plugin-packs/procedures/applications-databases-oracle.md

 make
 ```

-Then install it:
+Install it:

 ```bash
 make install
 ```

-Then create the file : /etc/ld.so.conf.d/oracle.conf and link to the Oracle Perl
+Create the file /etc/ld.so.conf.d/oracle.conf and add one line representing the
-Library:
+path to the library:

 ```bash
 cat > /etc/ld.so.conf.d/oracle.conf <<EOF